-7 Related Work
+6 Related Work

 Robustness Verification.
-To the best of our knowledge, there have been no reports that formulate the attention robustness verification problem or that propose the method for such problem; e.g., [11,30,1].
-[23] first verified robustness against image rotation, and [2] verified robustness against more semantic perturbations, such as image translation, scaling, shearing, brightness change, and contrast change.
-However, in this paper, we have demonstrated that attention robustness more accurately captures trends in weakness for the combinations of semantic perturbations than existing classification robustness in some cases.
-In addition, As [25] reported, approximated verification methods like DeepPoly[23] fail to verify near the boundary.
-In contrast, our GBS enables verification near the boundary by exploratory and exact verification.
+To the best of our knowledge, we are the first to formulate and propose an approach for the attention robustness verification problem (see, e.g., recent surveys in the area [16,38,2]).
+[30] first verified classification robustness against image rotation, and [3] verified classification robustness against other semantic perturbations such as image translation, scaling, shearing, brightness change, and contrast change.
+However, in this paper, we have argued that attention robustness more accurately captures trends in weakness for the combinations of semantic perturbations than existing classification robustness in some cases (cf. Section 2).
+In addition, approximate verification methods such as DeepPoly [30] fail to verify near the boundary [32] while our GBS method enables verification near the boundary by exploratory and exact verification.

-[16] proposed that any Lp-norm-based verification tools can be used to verify the classification robustness against semantic perturbations by inserting special DNN layers that induce semantic perturbations in the front of DNN layers for classification.
-In order to transform the verification problem on the inherently high-dimensional input image space X into one on the low-dimensional perturbation parameter space $\Theta$ , we adopted their idea, i.e., inserting DNN layers for semantic perturbations ( $\Theta \to X$ ) in front of DNN layers for classification ( $X \to Y$ ).
-However, it is our original idea to calculate the value range of the gradient for DNN output ( $\partial f_j(g(\theta, x_i))/\partial x_i$ ) within an activation region on the perturbation parameter space (cf. Sections 4.3-4.4).
+[23] proposed that any Lp-norm-based verification tools can be used to verify the classification robustness against semantic perturbations by inserting special DNN layers that induce semantic perturbations in the front of DNN layers for classification.
+In order to transform the verification problem on the inherently high-dimensional input image space X into one on the low-dimensional perturbation parameter space Θ , we adopted their idea, i.e., inserting DNN layers for semantic perturbations ($\Theta \to X$) in front of DNN layers for classification ($X \to Y$).
+However, it is our original idea to calculate the value range of the gradient for DNN output $(\partial f_j(g(\theta, x_i))/\partial x_i)$ within an activation region on the perturbation parameter space (cf. Sections 4.3-4.4).

 Traversing activation regions.
-Since [12] first proposed the method to traverse activation regions, several improvements and extensions have been proposed [14,5].
+Since [18] first proposed the method to traverse activation regions, several improvements and extensions have been proposed [21,9].
 All of them use all breadth-first searches with a priority queue to compute the maximum safety radius or the maxima of the given objective function in fewer iterations.
 In contrast, our algorithm GBS uses a breadth-first search with a priority queue to reach the outermost CR/AR boundary in fewer iterations while avoiding enclaves.

-[5] responded to the paper reviewer that traversing time would increase exponentially with the size of a DNN .
+[9] responded to the paper reviewer that traversing time would increase exponentially with the size of a DNN [10].
 Our experiment also showed that larger DNNs increase traversing time due to the denser activation regions.
 The rapid increase in the number of activation regions will be one of the biggest barriers to the scalability of traversing methods, including our method.
-Although the upper bound theoretical estimation for the number of activation regions increases exponentially with the number of layers in a DNN [10], [9] reported that actual DNNs have surprisingly few activation regions because of the myriad of infeasible activation patterns.
+Although the upper bound theoretical estimation for the number of activation regions increases exponentially with the number of layers in a DNN [15], [14] reported that actual DNNs have surprisingly few activation regions because of the myriad of infeasible activation patterns.
 Therefore, it will need to understand the number of activation regions of DNNs operating in the real world.
+To improve scalability, there are several methods of targeting only low-dimensional subspaces in the high-dimensional input space for verification [31, 33, 22].
+We have similarly taken advantage of low-dimensionality, e.g., using low-dimensional perturbation parameters to represent high-dimensional input image pixels as mediator variables (i.e., partially applied perturbation function $g^{x0}(\theta) = x'$) to reduce the elapsed time of LP solvers, determining the stability of neuron activity from few vertices of perturbation parameter space Θ .
+Another possibility to improve scalability is the method of partitioning the input space and verifying each partition in a perfectly parallel fashion [37].
+Our implementation has not been fully parallelized yet but it should be relatively straightforward to do as part of our future work.